 Most people should sign up for Medicare Part A when they’re first eligible because it rarely costs anything.
 But some people delay enrolling in Part B because they don’t want to pay the monthly premium.
 The decision usually depends on the type of health coverage you already have.

-You can put off enrolling in Part B at age 65 if you have group health coverage through your or your spouse’s job and the employer has at least 20 employees.
-You’ll be able to enroll with no penalty during the SEP period that follows the end of your employer’s insurance.
+You can put off enrolling in Part B at age 65 if you have group health coverage through your or your spouse’s job and the employer has at least 20 employees.6 You’ll be able to enroll with no penalty during the Special Enrollment Period that follows the end of your employer’s insurance.
 You can also choose to enroll in Part B while still insured and pay the premium.

 What Other Times Can You Sign Up?